MAjavanta/starter-neovim/README.md

 Beginner Neovim config for Python, C, C++, Lua, and web development (HTML, CSS, JS, TS, React, Vue)

 This is designed to be a relatively lightweight Neovim configuration while still being beginner friendly and allowing you to get started quickly should you choose to use it.
+It also integrates git commands into Neovim.

-If you don't already know this [Kickstart](https://github.com/nvim-lua/kickstart.nvim) is a great beginner Neovim config.
+If you don't already know this, [Kickstart](https://github.com/nvim-lua/kickstart.nvim) is a great beginner Neovim config.
 However, I found it difficult to know exactly how to extend it to my liking, so I made this.
 This should be usable from the get-go but also provides a modular structure to follow.

 ---